What Is Mobile Security?

 The year 2021 was one of the most active years when it came to cyberattacks.
 Check Point Research found that in 2021, the business world experienced a 50% increase in attacks per week globally.
 What’s even more astounding is that in 2021, the average data breach cost stood at around $4.24 million in 2021.

-The annual Zimperium report, which focuses on mobile threats, found that almost a quarter of mobile devices faced malware last year.
+The annual Zimperium report, which focuses on mobile enterprise security and mobile threats, found that almost a quarter of mobile devices faced malware last year.
 At the same time, the report highlights that 13% of mobile devices had their data intercepted and 12% were directed to a malicious site.
 Furthermore, 42% of organizations report that vulnerabilities in mobile devices and web applications have led to a larger security incident.

 Ignoring the importance of mobile security can put individuals as well as businesses in a dangerous situation.
 Mobile devices – without appropriate security – can be vulnerable to a whole variety of mobile threats, which in turn can very easily turn into full-scale breaches.